mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 The Kingston A400 is working fine.
 TrueNAS puts such a minimal load on the OS disk that there isn't much for it to do.
 It has 90 GB free, so I could have used an even smaller drive.

 There's almost zero disk activity in TrueNAS' reporting.
-There's a tiny I/O read every week as part of some scheduled task, but that's it.
+There's a tiny I/O read every week as part of a default scheduled task for error checking, but that's it.

 {{<img src="truenas-io.png" alt="Graph of disk I/O on OS disk showing minimal activity" maxWidth="800px" caption="TrueNAS rarely touches its OS disk after booting.">}}

 ### TrueNAS

+I'm running TrueNAS Core 13, which is the more mature FreeBSD version.
+The other option is TrueNAS Scale, which is based on Debian, which has wider hardware and software compatibility.

 Coming into TrueNAS, I knew my Synology's web UI would be hard to beat.
 It's the most elegant and intuitive interface I've ever seen for a network appliance.
 They did a great job of building a clean UI that spares the end-user from technical details of the underlying filesystem.